 Weaknesses: These are the attributes that could HURT your business.
 What areas do you need improvement?
 Do you lack resources?
 What part of your business is not profitable?
 Do you know what costs you time and money?
 Lastly, what resources do you lack?

 Opportunities: external conditions that will HELP your venture.
 What are your business goals?
 How can you do more with your existing customers or clients?
 Next, can you use technology to enhance your business?

 Threats: The external conditions that could HURT your company.
 What obstacles do you face?
 Do you know the strengths of your biggest competitors?
 What are your competitors doing that you’re not?
 What’s going on in the economy?
 Now, are there related products and services that provide an opportunity for your venture?

 Part 1 of the Business of Business segment only poses some of the many questions entrepreneurs face when forming a new venture.

-Therefore, there are always more questions to ponder as you focus on the road ahead.
+Therefore, there are always more questions to ponder for your business planning as you focus on the road ahead.